Skip to content

 How to get started

-When creating an instance, your customer can specify their VPC/VNet identifier as the value of cloud_provider_native_network_id input parameter:
+When creating an instance, your customer can specify VPC id as value of cloud_provider_native_network_id input parameter, and rest of things will be same as regular BYOC experience.